lgorniak/React-Movie-List/README.md

-# Getting Started with Create React App
+# React App
+A Movie List.
+Created with functions based components an typed with typescript also using generics.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).